sirecho/VISL/README.md

+# VISL

-# VISL - A project that provide a simple framework for visual invariant testing of web pages.
+VISL is a project that provides a simple Java framework for visual invariant testing of web pages.

 To run VISL you must have Firefox and Xvfb (X virtual framebuffer) installed on your system.